Major Update 6/11/2013

 Best car access: go into the lot next to Ocean Club and drive west on

-the dirt road that begins there until you see a number of cars parked near the
+the dirt road that begins there (if it's available, it may be blocked) until you see a number of cars parked near the

 tabletop bar next to the beach.
 Snacks are available too.
 Dany and John

 are great guys -- they watch your car as well as offer drinks, lounges, and